fdietze/website/_posts/2021-08-29-improving-the-hacker-news-ranking-algorithm.md

 *Update: [Comments on Hacker News](https://news.ycombinator.com/item?id=28391659)*

+*Update 2: With all the learnings after writing this post, we actually built something: [Quality News](https://news.social-protocols.org), [read about it here.] (https://github.com/social-protocols/news)*

 In our opinion, the goal of Hacker News (HN) is to find the highest quality submissions (according to its community) and show them on the front-page.
 While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws.

 1. If a submission lands on the front-page, the number of upvotes it receives does not correlate with its quality.
 Independent of submission time, weekday, or clickbait titles.